 Hometowns of Joanna Gaines & Ree Drummond

 5 Days | Spring | Summer | Fall

 Fans of the Food Network and HGTV will love this tour.
 It’s your chance to tour the hometowns and film site locations of two very popular TV Shows.
 As carefree as a tumbleweed on the prairie you’ve got a chance to shop and explore sites you’ve seen on television.

 - Customizable Comps

 - Luxury or First Class Hotels & Meals

 - Motorcoach Transportation & Professional Tours Managers are available

 Whatever you want, U S Tours will be happy to structure tour prices to match your needs.
 Just let us know!

-Today, you travel to Tulsa where you will be staying the next two nights at a local hotel.
+Today, you travel to Claremore where you will be staying the next two nights at a local hotel.
 Dinner is on your own this evening.